Thé holiday destination for both locals & tourists

 This stunning stretch of sand extends 42 kilometres down the coast through Broadbeach further down to the Gold Coast before ending at Coolangatta.

-Here you find famous point break “Snapper Rocks”.
+Here you find the famous point break “Snapper Rocks”.

-Annually the Quicksilver Pro is held here, this surf event is brought to you by “World Surf League” and the world top surfers compete here.
+The Quicksilver Pro is here annually.
+This surfing event is brought to you by “World Surf League”, and the worlds’ top surfers compete here.

-Snapper rocks is start of the large sand bank known to surfers as the Superbank and we recommend to only hit the water if you are an intermediate surfer.
+Snapper Rocks is the start of the large sandbank known to surfers as the Superbank.
+We recommend only to hit the water here if you are an intermediate surfer.

-It is a very fast and barrelling wave, do not be surprised if Mick Fanning is dropping in on you!
+It is a fast and barreling wave, do not be surprised if Mick Fanning is dropping in on you!

-With surfing and swimming being the order of the day before you check out the throngs of seaside cafes, note that currents can be strong and particularly if you are just going for a dip it is best to stick to the patrolled areas which cover most of the beaches.
+With surfing and swimming being the order of the day and before you check Mout the heaps of seaside cafes, please note that currents can be strong and particularly if you are only going for a dip it is best to stick to the patrolled areas which cover most of the beaches.

 Surfing main beach is consistently good and caters for everybody from beginners to more experienced riders.

-Whilst there can sometimes be a crowd, there are enough breaks to go around and you won’t have trouble finding a nice spot for the afternoon or to stand up on a board for the first time.
+While there can sometimes be a crowd, there are enough breaks to go around, and you won’t have trouble finding a sweet spot even if it’s your first time up on a surfboard.